-The Lynde and Harry Bradley Foundation ("the Bradley Foundation") has been called "the country's largest and most influential right-wing organization" because of the volume of grants it distributes each year, a large number of which go to supporting a network of neoconservative-led groups.1 However, in terms of total assets, the foundation barely makes it onto the list of the largest 100 foundations in the United States.
-At the end of 2007 it had $831 million in assets, making it the 83rd largest.2 In 2006 it paid out grants of more than $32 million and made commitments to give $8.45 million more.3 The foundation provides funding to a variety of organizations, including think tanks, advocacy groups, media and legal organizations, and religious and philanthropic institutions.
+The Lynde and Harry Bradley Foundation has been called "the country's largest and most influential right-wing organization" because of the volume of grants it distributes each year, a large number of which go to supporting a network of neoconservative-led groups.
+However, in terms of total assets, the foundation barely makes it onto the list of the largest 100 foundations in the United States.
+At the end of 2013 it had $922 million in assets, making the 91st largest.
+From 1985 to 2012, the total value of the foundation's contributions was roughly $827 million.

 History and Leadership

-Harry Bradley belonged to the right-wing John Birch Society and was a frequent contributor to the National Review.8 Both Lynde and Harry were conservative philanthropists who believed in "American democratic capitalism" by way of "free representative government and private enterprise."
+Harry Bradley belonged to the right-wing John Birch Society and was a frequent contributor to the National Review.
+Both Lynde and Harry were conservative philanthropists who believed in "American democratic capitalism" by way of "free representative government and private enterprise."
 Thus, Bradley's programs "support limited, competent government; a dynamic marketplace for economic, intellectual, and cultural activity; and a vigorous defense at home and abroad of American ideas and institutions."

 Beginning in the late 1970s, Bradley played an important role in fomenting neoconservatism through its support of AEI, often considered home base for that political faction.
-Commenting on this period, Irving Kristol, a key intellectual architect of neoconservatism, writes that AEI's efforts to recruit neoconservatives in the 1970s and 1980s was "facilitated by the appearance on the scene of a rejuvenated Bradley Foundation and John M. Olin Foundation."10
+Commenting on this period, Irving Kristol, a key intellectual architect of neoconservatism, writes that AEI's efforts to recruit neoconservatives in the 1970s and 1980s was "facilitated by the appearance on the scene of a rejuvenated Bradley Foundation and John M. Olin Foundation."

 Many of Bradley's grantees are among the leading organizations of the right wing, particularly among neoconservatives, some of which played instrumental roles in shaping and promoting the "war on terror" policies of the George W. Bush administration.
-In 2007, for instance, Bradley granted money to: American Enterprise Institute, Hudson Institute, Manhattan Institute, Heritage Foundation, Federalist Society, Institute on Religion and Public Life ($225,000); Ethics and Public Policy Center ($200,000); American Foreign Policy Council ($130,000); Center for Security Policy ($100,000); Foundation for Defense of Democracies ($100,000); Foreign Policy Research Institute ($85,000); Institute on Religion and Democracy ($75,000); Project on Transitional Democracies ($70,000); and the Middle East Forum ($50,000), among many others.
+In 2013, Bradley gave money to a host of neoconservative organizations and other groups espousing hardline foreign policy nationalism, including: American Enterprise Institute, Hudson Institute, Manhattan Institute, Heritage Foundation, Federalist Society, Institute on Religion and Public Life, Ethics and Public Policy Center, American Foreign Policy Council, Foundation for Defense of Democracies, Foreign Policy Research Institute, the Institute on Religion and Democracy, Hoover Institution, among many others.

-Bradley supports Encounter Books, a conservative publishing house, by funding Encounter for Culture and Education, Inc., giving it more than $1 million in 2007 alone.24 Encounter's most popular titles include David Horowitz's Indoctrination U.: The Left's War Against Academic Freedom; Willful Blindness: A Memoir of the Jihad, by Andrew McCarthy of Foundation for Defense of Democracies; Londonistan, by Melanie Phillips; and Climate Confusion: How Global Warming Hysteria Leads to Bad Science, Pandering Politicians and Misguided Policies That Hurt the Poor, by Roy Spencer.25
+Bradley supports Encounter Books, a conservative publishing house, by funding Encounter for Culture and Education, Inc., giving it more than $1 million in 2007 alone.
+Encounter's most popular titles include David Horowitz's Indoctrination U.: The Left's War Against Academic Freedom; Willful Blindness: A Memoir of the Jihad, by Andrew McCarthy of Foundation for Defense of Democracies; Londonistan, by Melanie Phillips; and Climate Confusion: How Global Warming Hysteria Leads to Bad Science, Pandering Politicians and Misguided Policies That Hurt the Poor, by Roy Spencer.

 The Bradley Prize